Welcome to today's edition of the Rush 24-7 podcast.

 I don't know what cars are going to look like.

-But we never talk about production, and I'm going, what about production?
+And I'm going, what about production?

-Where is the production?
+Where is their production?

-One of the pr I think one of the biggest problems, if you listen to the oil people, they talk about the fact that there's plenty of oil in the world.
+I think one of the biggest problems, if you listen to the oil people, they talk about the fact that there's plenty of oil in the world.

 There's lots of it.

-The fact that they got to the point where there was a glut here a couple of months ago.
+The fact that they got to the point where there was a glut here a couple of months ago, and so they're cutting back on their production from OPEC and everything else.

-They're going through all that process, but oil from the ground doesn't fit in your gas tank.
+But oil from the ground doesn't fit in your gas tank.

 I think the problem, if you listen again to the oil company executives, they talk about the refinery process and all the problems with the refinery process.

-But if the government I I mean, I'm not I'm I know the government, I'm not a big uh government privatized uh competition guy, but I'm looking at this and going, all right, you want to fix something, why don't you go out and build some refineries?
+But if the government, I mean, I know the government, I'm not a big government privatized competition guy, but I'm looking at this and going, all right, you want to fix something.

-You can't build refineries.
+You can't build refineries?

-So we've got this we've got this problem.
+So we've got this problem.

 We've got a handful of people that are controlling what affects you and me in a big way from price, supply, and everything else when it comes to gasoline.